 Analyst backlog, sampling bias

-Faster reporting; experts target edge cases
+Faster reporting; experts focus on edge cases

 Signal processing and call recognition for marine megafauna

-Missed events, high critique costs
+Missed events, high review costs

 24/7 coverage; event‑driven patrols